CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

    - observe if any abnormal high temperature or FPS drop happens
 5. Stream 30 minutes of Apex Legends with MSI Afterburner and OBS to see if multi-tasking works well
    - should not expect a massive FPS drop compared to not streaming
-6. Install Graalvm and Intellij (using JetBrain Toolbox), publish my `kotlin-jvm-idiomatic-exec` libaray
+6. Install Graalvm and Intellij (using JetBrain Toolbox), do some development on my personal project [`vocadb-video-downloader-new`](https://github.com/CXwudi/vocadb-video-downloader-new)
-   - config the Intellij first, by setting sync
-   - should open 3 intellij each with `-Xmx6000`, and CPU and RAMs are no problems with it
-   - should expect a great developing experience
+   - should run smoother

 ### Anything left?

-prerequiste: all checks are done, PC is in production state
+prerequisite: all checks are done, PC is in production state

 1. Just like how we setup Surface Book 2, setup everythings else based on notes in OneNote
 2. Enjoy!
+3. Watch out all faulty components.
+If anything happened, goes for RMA